 Start up your Mac in Windows or macOS with Boot Camp

-You can set the default operating system to either macOS or Windows.
+After you use Boot Camp Assistant to install Windows on your Intel-based Mac, you can set the default operating system to either macOS or Windows.
 The default operating system is the one you want to use when you turn on or restart your Mac.

 Set the default operating system

 In Windows on your Mac, click in the right side of the taskbar, click the Boot Camp icon , then choose Boot Camp Control Panel.

 If a User Account Control dialog appears, click Yes.

 Select the startup disk that has the default operating system you want to use.